 The Apache web server service is called httpd on Red Hat based distros like CentOS, while it is called apache2 in Debian based distros.

-If you are using a firewall like iptables, you’ll have to add a rule to permit http traffic port 80.
+If you are using a firewall like iptables, you should add a rule for port 80.

 $ iptables -I INPUT 1 -m state --state NEW -m tcp -p tcp --dport 80 -j ACCEPT